jtwebman/csv-batch/README.md

 All it returns is a single function that takes a readable Node.js stream like a file stream and options and then resolves once parsed or allows you to batch records and call a function for each batch.
-It will wait for the batch function to return resolved before moving on so you will not waster memory loading the whole CSV in-memory.
+It will wait for the batch function to return resolved before moving on so you will not wast memory loading the whole CSV in-memory.

 If you don't turn on batching then it works like most other csv parsers and does it all in memory.

+It also supports reducing on the records as they are processed so you could do aggregations instead of just returning the rcords.
+Recuser is also supported for each batch if you wanted.

 ## Install